san-diego-water-quality/san-diego-water-quality.github.io/README.md

 contribute to improving San Diego's natural resources.
 Anyone is welcome to participate in the project.

-*Current Work* 10 Oct to 19 Nov, we are working on making submissions for a [Water Quality Data Visualization Challenge.](https://github.com/san-diego-water-quality/water-quality-project/wiki/SFEI-Visualization-Contest)
+_Current Work_: 10 Oct to 19 Nov, we are working on making submissions for a [Water Quality Data Visualization Challenge.](https://github.com/san-diego-water-quality/water-quality-project/wiki/SFEI-Visualization-Contest)

 # Getting Started